swathim251205/ecommerce-analysis/README.md

-🛍️ E-commerce Sales Analysis & Predictive Modeling (2024 Dataset)
+# 🛍️ E-commerce Sales Analysis & Predictive Modeling (2024 Dataset)

-Author: Swathi Mulkundkar
+**Author:** Swathi Mulkundkar
-Course: Data Analytics with AI – Code Institute Submission Date: 14 November 2025
+**Course:** Data Analytics with AI – Code Institute
+**Submission Date:** 14 November 2025

+---

-📘 Project Summary
+## 📘 Project Summary

-This project analyzes the 2024 E-commerce Sales dataset using a complete Python-based ETL pipeline built with Pandas, NumPy, and Jupyter Notebook.
-The merged dataset enabled insights into category conversion rates, payment method behavior, and monthly purchasing trends through visualizations created with Matplotlib, Seaborn, and Plotly.
-A Random Forest predictive model (Scikit-learn) was developed to explore purchase likelihood and customer behavior patterns.
-The entire workflow was managed using Git, GitHub, and Agile Kanban boards, ensuring clear tracking, documentation, and iterative development.
+This project analyzes the 2024 E-commerce Sales dataset using a complete Python-based ETL pipeline built with **Pandas**, **NumPy**, and **Jupyter Notebook**.
+The merged dataset enabled insights into category conversion rates, payment method behavior, and monthly purchasing trends through visualizations created with **Matplotlib**, **Seaborn**, and **Plotly**.

+A **Random Forest predictive model** (Scikit-learn) was developed to explore purchase likelihood and customer behavior patterns.
+The workflow was managed using **Git**, **GitHub**, and **Agile Kanban**, ensuring structured planning and documentation.

+---

-🎯 Objectives
+## 🎯 Objectives

-Extract, clean, and merge multiple E-commerce datasets (Sales, Customers, Products)
+- Extract, clean, and merge multiple datasets (Sales, Customers, Products)

-Conduct Exploratory Data Analysis (EDA) to uncover behavioral insights
+- Conduct exploratory analysis to uncover customer & product insights

-Visualize key trends using Matplotlib, Seaborn, and Plotly
+- Visualize trends using Matplotlib, Seaborn, and Plotly

-Build a predictive model to estimate purchase probability
+- Build a predictive model to estimate purchase probability

-Apply Agile methodology for planning and documentation
+- Apply Agile methodology for planning and workflow tracking

-Present findings through reports and presentations
+- Deliver final documentation and presentation

+---

-📁 Repository Structure
+## 📁 Repository Structure

 ecommerce_project/
 │
 ├── .gitignore